Enigmatis/polaris-united/packages/polaris-core/guides/graphql/online-paging/README.md

 ```
 In this example we used the `id` field to be the `cursor`.
 Every resolver of online paging query will need to return `Promise<PageConnection<ENTITY>>` - where <ENTITY> is the type of the paged entity(in this case `Book`).
-Note that the implementation you see above is the suggested one but you can implement it as you like.
+Note that the implementation you see above is the suggested one, but you can implement it as you like.

-Note that `PageInfo` and `OnlinePagingInput` typedefs comes built-in POLARIS so you don't need to refer them.
+Note that `PageInfo` and `OnlinePagingInput` typedefs comes built-in Polaris, so you don't need to refer them.
-Also note that the implementation of the online paging was by the [relay spec](https://relay.dev/graphql/connections.htm)
+Also, note that the implementation of the online paging was by the [relay spec](https://relay.dev/graphql/connections.htm)